CHAPTER TWENTY THREE

 Arriving at Love Field, President and Mrs. Kennedy disembarked and immediately walked toward a fence where a crowd of well-wishers had gathered, and they spent several minutes shaking hands.
 Texas Governor John Connally and his wife, Nellie, were already seated in the presidential limousine as the Kennedys entered and sat behind them.

-The big news story that day had been the student rioting at Northwest Missouri State College.
-A curfew had been announced and a large contingent of State Highway Patrolmen had been deployed to quell the disturbance.
+The big news story that morning had been the continued student rioting at Northwest Missouri State College.
+A curfew had been announced and a contingent of State Highway Patrolmen had been deployed to quell the disturbance.

 Then the teletype alert bell began ringing almost constantly that early Friday afternoon as one of the greatest tragedies in American history unfolded!